braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/promotion_codes/migrating_from_data_feeds.md

 # Migrating from Data Feeds to promotion codes

 {% alert note %}
 Data Feeds is being deprecated.
-Braze recommends that customers who use Data Feeds move over to our promotion codes.
+Braze recommends that customers who use Data Feeds move over to promotion code lists.
 {% endalert %}

 > Migrating from Data Feeds to promotion codes takes time, but it's a straightforward process!
 This involves manually creating promotion code lists with the information from your Data Feeds and updating your message references accordingly.